dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T597: Social security programs may be ineffective and slow.
+### T597: Social security may be slow and inflexible in response.

 |Support|
 |---|